jcwalker/xDnsServer/README.md

 Values include: { ARecord | CName }
 * **Ensure**: Whether the host record should be present or removed

+### xDnsServerDirectoryPartition
+* **Name**: Specifies a name for the DNS application directory partition being configured
+* **Register**: Specifies to register the local DNS server with the directory partition
+* **Credential**: Specifies the credentials required to modify or remove a DNS directory partition
+* **Ensure**: Whether the DNS application partition should present or removed

 ## Versions